google/koladata/docs/api_reference.md

     return_type_as: The return type of the function is expected to be the same as the type of this value.
-This needs to be specified if the function does not return a DataSlice/DataItem or a primitive that would be auto-boxed into a DataItem. kd.types.DataSlice and kd.types.DataBag can also be passed here.
+This needs to be specified if the function does not return a DataSlice/DataItem or a primitive that would be auto-boxed into a DataItem. kd.types.DataSlice, kd.types.DataBag and
+      kd.types.JaggedShape can also be passed here.
     **defaults: Keyword defaults to bind to the function.
 The values in this map may be Koda expressions or DataItems (see docstring for kd.bind for more details).
 Defaults can be overridden through kd.call arguments. **defaults